 7 of the World’s Most Beautiful Botanical Gardens

-Bright colors surrounded by soothing seas of green, fresh air, a sense of well-being and communion with nature—doesn't that sound like a great place to be?
+Bright colors surrounded by soothing seas of green, fresh air, a sense of well-being and connection with nature—doesn't that sound like a great place to be?
 If you've been dreaming of endless flowers and touring magical gardens, we've found some of the best places to satisfy your travel needs.
 And, to help keep your peace of mind as you wander the best botanical gardens in the world, consider a travel protection plan for your trip.

-The world’s best botanical gardens for your technicolor daydreams
+Seven of the world’s best botanical gardens for your technicolor daydreams

-1. Claude Monet Gardens in Giverny, France - like his paintings, Monet’s gardens are colorful, if slightly muddled.
+In Giverny, France - like his paintings, Monet’s gardens are colorful, and intentionally informal .
 Monet spent his final years cultivating his garden inspired by tranquil scenes from the Japanese prints he collected.
-His flower garden, called Clos Normand, features flowers grouped by color and anchored by nasturtiums.
-A tour of the more famous Japanese-inspired water garden includes the wisteria-covered footbridge across a pond crowded with water lilies accented by nympheas that bloom all summer long.
+His flower garden, the Clos Normand, features beds arranged by color and anchored by trailing nasturtiums.
+The more famous Japanese-inspired water garden includes the wisteria-covered footbridge overlooking a pond filled with water lilies, including nymphaeas, which bloom throughout the summer.

 Also read: The Best Places to Travel in France Beyond Paris

-2. Kirstenbosch National Botanical Garden in Cape Town, South Africa is one of the few botanical gardens in the world that only cultivates indigenous plants.
+In Cape Town, South Africa is one of the few botanical gardens in the world devoted exclusively to cultivating indigenous plants.
 Located at the foot of Table Mountain, this 89-acre garden is home to over 7,000 types of plants, some of which are rare and threatened species.
-In 2004 Kirstenbosch was the first garden in the world to be named a UNESCO World Heritage Site.
+In 2004, Kirstenbosch became the first botanical garden in the world to be designated a UNESCO World Heritage Site.

 Also read: Top 10 Dog-Friendly Vacations Around the World

-3. Royal Botanic Gardens in Kew, England – known as the largest botanical garden in the world, this 300-acre garden near London is home to the world’s biggest collection of living plants.
+In Kew, England – known as the largest botanical garden in the world, this 300-acre garden near London is home to the world’s biggest collection of living plants.
 While most visitors are there for the flower exhibits, this UNESCO World Heritage Site has made great contributions to our understanding of botanical science.
-Its world-class attractions include a Treetop walkway, the Hive bee structure and the modern Davies Alpine Glass House make it an ideal choice for your next international vacation.
+Its world‑class attractions—including the Treetop Walkway, the Hive bee structure, and the modern Davies Alpine House—make it an exceptional choice for your next international vacation.

 Also read: 6 Easy Yoga Poses Anyone Can Do to Relieve Stress on Vacation

-5. Longwood Gardens in Kennett Square, Pennsylvania - local benefactor and chemical magnate Pierre S. du Pont transformed his personal estate into a public park, Longwood Gardens—our pick for best botanical garden in the U.S. With a million visitors annually and a staff of 1,400, the garden is constantly refreshing its look.
-Spring is an ideal time to tour the Gardens, with the holiday season as the second best.
-The Christmas plant display includes 40 miles of twinkling lights, 80 Christmas trees, colorful fountain shows and live musical performances.
+Local benefactor and chemical magnate Pierre S. du Pont transformed his personal estate into a public park, Longwood Gardens—our pick for best botanical garden in the U.S. With a million visitors annually and a staff of 1,400, the garden is constantly refreshing its look.
+Spring is an ideal time to tour the Gardens, with the holiday season as the second best..
+The Christmas display features 40 miles of twinkling lights, 80 decorated trees, colorful fountain shows, and live musical performances.

 Also read: 7 Amazing Nature Vacations Around the World

-6. Byodoin near Kyoto, Japan – this serene former country estate on the outskirts of Kyoto is yet another UNESCO World Heritage Site.
+This serene former country estate on the outskirts of Kyoto is yet another UNESCO World Heritage Site.
 The awe-inspiring 5-acre garden includes an 11th-century Buddhist temple and a garden filled with lavender wisteria and elegant weeping cherry trees designed for meditation.
-Byodoin is the best example of a Pure Land (or, Paradise) garden - one of only five remaining in Japan.
+Byodoin is the finest surviving example of a Pure Land (or “Paradise”) garden—one of only five remaining in Japan.

 Also read: 6 Best Hiking Trips in the U.S. and How to Find Trails Near You